 Water Angel's Trumpet thoroughly so that the soil stays moist.
 The leaves will wilt when the plant is thirsty.
 Although Angel's Trumpet tolerates drought and responds well when watered, lack of water affects future flower production.
-Apply a 2 inches (50 cm) layer of organic mulch around the base of the plant in dry conditions.
+Apply a 2 inches (50 cm) layer of organic mulch around the plant's base in dry conditions.
 The mulch will help the soil retain moisture.

 Fertilize Angel's Trumpet with a well-balanced, water-soluble fertilizer.
 Do not use slow-release fertilizers.
 Feed outdoor plants every two weeks during the growing season with a 17-17-17 fertilizer.
 Feed indoor plants every two weeks while the plant is in bloom with a 15-5-10 fertilizer.

 Trim the plants in the fall to remove lateral branches but do not cut the leader.
 Angel's Trumpets do not require pruning, but pruning will promote extra flowers as blooms develop on new growth.

 Watch for plant pests and treat them accordingly.

 There are three methods of Angel's Trumpet propagation: by seeds, cuttings, and air layering.
 Rooting Angel's Trumpet cuttings is the easiest way to propagate plants.

 - Back to genus Brugmansia